Friend to Friend Program + Coaching for Aggression

 The trial information does not specify whether participants need to stop taking their current medications.

-What makes the Friend to Friend Program + Coaching treatment unique for aggression?
+What evidence suggests that the Friend to Friend (F2F) with Coaching program is effective for reducing aggression?

 Are You a Good Fit for This Trial?